Metropolis2/MetropolisParis/README.md

 - We filter trips by car that occurs within the time window 3AM--10AM.
 - Intra-zonal trips are removed because they are not used in Metropolis (they represent 7.73 % of total travel time, mostly because of round trips).
-- For each person, only the trip with the largest travel time is kept (removing 9.36 % of remaining total travel time).
-  When Metropolis will be able to run with intermediary stops, these trips could be kept.

 ### Step 5: Generate Metropolis input